Worker

 Both packages register a systemd service so the daemon runs at boot.
 Manage it with the usual systemctl {start,stop,restart,status} pendra.

 Just run sudo pendra setup.
-On a packaged install, setup detects the system service and writes /var/lib/pendra/config.yaml directly (the path the daemon reads), then restarts pendra.service so the new worker key is live immediately.
-Running pendra setup without sudo on a packaged host is refused with a clear hint.
-The postinstall hook also adds you to group pendra so pendra status, pendra doctor, and pendra logs work without sudo after your next login.
+On a packaged install, setup writes /var/lib/pendra/config.yaml and restarts pendra.service so your worker key is live immediately.
+The install also adds you to the pendra group, so pendra status, pendra doctor, and pendra logs work without sudo after your next login.

 Docker